 In cases like these, you should look for other pricing help- more on that in a minute.

 The NADA RV book value also doesn't consider current demand.

 For example, when COVID-19 hit, demand for camping vehicles, which was already high, went even higher.
 People wanted to avoid hotels and instead stay in RVs for travel.

 Higher demand pushed up already high prices even higher.
 These things are not taken into consideration by NADA.

 It's just not possible for them to keep up with or even figure out the price change for something like that.
+Their pricing can lag actual market conditions.
 Keep that in mind.

-Let's look at using the RV NADA to find your RV model or ones very similar to yours.
+Let's look at using the NADA travel trailer and motorhome guide to find your RV model or ones very similar to yours.

 NADA RV Values- How To Use The NADA